pololu/pololu-usb-sdk/README.txt

 Our code will also work with full, paid versions of Visual Studio, if that is an option for you.

+The Visual Studio files in this SDK were built using Visual Studio 2008.
+If you open any of the projects or solutions with a newer version of Visual Studio, it will walk you through the simple steps needed to migrate that project or solution to work with the new version.

 == Getting Started with the USB AVR Programmer in Windows ==